The Renewed Mind and How to Have It

 The Problem with Our Minds

 There are many who think that the only problem with the human mind is that it doesn’t have access to all the knowledge it needs.
-So education becomes the great instrument of redemption—personal and social.
+So education becomes the great instrument of redemption — personal and social.
 If people just got more education they would not use their minds to invent elaborate scams, and sophisticated terrorist plots, and complex schemes for embezzling, and fast-talking, mentally nimble radio rudeness.
 If people just got more education!

 The Bible has a far more profound analysis of the problem.
 In Ephesians 4:23 Paul uses a striking phrase to parallel Romans 12:2.
 He says, “Be renewed in the spirit of your minds.”
 Now what in the world is that?
 “The spirit of your mind.”
-It means at least this: the human mind is not a sophisticated computer managing data, which it then faithfully presents to the heart for appropriate emotional responses.
+It means at least this: The human mind is not a sophisticated computer managing data, which it then faithfully presents to the heart for appropriate emotional responses.
 The mind has a “spirit.”
 In other words, our mind has what we call a “mindset.”
 It doesn’t just have a view, it has a viewpoint.
 It doesn’t just have the power to perceive and detect; it also has a posture, a demeanor, a bearing, an attitude, a bent.
 “Be renewed in the spirit of your mind.”

 The problem with our minds is not merely that we are finite, and don’t have all the information.
 The problem is that our minds are fallen.
 They have a spirit, a bent, a mindset that is hostile to the absolute supremacy of God.
 Our minds are bent on not seeing God as infinitely more worthy of praise than we are, or the things we make or achieve.

 This is what we saw last week in Romans 1:28, “Since they did not see fit to acknowledge God, God gave them up to a debased mind.”
 This is who we are by nature.
 We do not want to see God as worthy of knowing well and treasuring above all things.
 You know this is true about yourself because of how little effort you expend to know him, and because of how much effort it takes to make your mind spend any time getting to know God better.
-The Bible says we have “exchanged the glory of the immortal God for images resembling mortal man” (Rom.
-1:23).
+The Bible says we have “exchanged the glory of the immortal God for images resembling mortal man” (Romans 1:23).
 And the image in the mirror is the mortal image we worship most.

 The Relationship Between Verses 1 and 2